TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-container-shutdown-e17-generic.md

 This unexpected occurrence was caused by an **Azure initiated VM shutdown** triggered by detection of **temporary IO transaction timeouts** between the physical host node where your VM was running, and the Azure Storage services where your Virtual Hard Disks (VHDs) reside.
 <!--/issueDescription-->

 Azure platform continuously monitors reads and writes (IO transactions) from your VMs to Azure Storage.
 If transactions do not complete successfully within 120 seconds (inclusive of retries), the connectivity is considered to be lost and a temporary VM shutdown is initiated to preserve data integrity and prevent corruption of your VM.
 After the platform detects that the storage service connectivity is restored, the VM is automatically restarted.
-RDP connections to the VM, or requests to any other services running inside the VM could have failed during this time.<br>
+RDP connections to the VM, or requests to any other services running inside the VM, could have failed during this time.<br>

 To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.<br>